RealTimeChris/DiscordCoreAPI/Documentation/Examples/Getting Guild Application Command Permissions.md

 ### **Getting Guild Application Command Permissions:**
 ---
 - Access the `ApplicationCommands` class of the `DiscordCoreAPI` namespace.
-- Select, from the `ApplicationCommands` class, the `getGuildApplicationCommandPermissionsAsync()` function and execute it, while passing in an argument of type `DiscordCoreAPI::GetGuildApplicationCommandPermissionsData`, with a return value of type `auto` or `vector<GuildApplicationCommandPermissions>`.
+- Select, from the `ApplicationCommands` class, the `getGuildApplicationCommandPermissionsAsync()` function and execute it, while passing in an argument of type `DiscordCoreAPI::GetGuildApplicationCommandPermissionsData`, with a return value of type `auto` or `vector<GuildApplicationCommandPermissionData>`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp